helium/HIP/0027-cbrs-5g-support.md

 - The HNT oracle price is $2.
 - Total HNT value of DC being transferred is 50 HNT (10,000,000 DC * $0.00001 DC fixed priced divided by the $2 oracle price).
 - There are 2,000 CBRS nodes on the network.
-- 50 HNT would be split proportionally to the CBRS and LoRaWan Hotspots who did the work of passing data and the remaining 1,624,950 HNT from the DC allocation would be distributed wit
+- 50 HNT would be split proportionally to the CBRS and LoRaWAN Hotspots who did the work of passing data and the remaining 1,624,950 HNT from the DC allocation would be distributed wit
   - 1,624,950 - (1,624,950*30%) = 487,470 will be distributed ratably among the operators the CBRS LTE network
-  - 1,624,950 - 487,470 = 1,137,480 will be distributed ratably among the Challengers, Witnesses and Challengees of the LoRaWan network
+  - 1,624,950 - 487,470 = 1,137,480 will be distributed ratably among the Challengers, Witnesses and Challengees of the LoRaWAN network

 [This model](https://docs.google.com/spreadsheets/d/1-ARuH5-JQveDk_yd0Dn3JrTTrD6f6xUSD7MkhZJkHC0/edit?usp=sharing) enables us to play with various scenarios for above: